hptechdesign/lv_port_linux_frame_buffer/README.md

 On RPI, you first need to ctrl-shft-'B', which transfers the binary to the PI, then you can launch the rpi_ecu_display debugger which will attach to the remote GDB session on the RPI.

+### Running the binaries
+  - win_ecu_display
+    - The Windows simulator, asks for a COM port to receive serial data.
+If serial data is provided in the correct format (see src/serial module) then the meters and gauges will be updated at approx 30 Hz.
+  - ecu_sensor_spoofer
+    - Windows sensor emulator, asks for COM port to send serial data.
+Fake sensor readings are generated and will ramp up to an approx 75% maximum reading then hovering to within 3% using a random number generator.
+This can be used to interface either with the win_ecu_display, using two USB-RS232 serial converters and a null modem, or it can interface directly with the dev/ttyS0 serial port pin on the RPi.
+  - rpi_ecu_display
+    - The ECU is designed to run on an RPi with a 800x600 touchscreen interface.
+Serial data can be provided from the ecu_sensor_spoofer interfaced with the dev/ttyS0 serial port - tested on a RPi 3B running Raspbian but may also work on others.
 ----

 The base display project was derived from the LVGL Framebuffer Demo project and its related sub modules: